Donate

 Can my child get free school meals?

-All children in reception or Years 1 or 2 are entitled to free lunches.
-From the beginning of the 2026/27 school year, all children living in a household receiving Universal Credit will be eligible for free school lunches.
+From the start of the 2026/27 school year, all children living in a household receiving Universal Credit will be eligible for free school lunches.
+It doesn't matter what your household earnings are.

 Children aged between 16 and 18 who are getting Universal Credit in their own name can also get free school meals.